Risk-Team/CAVAanalytics/README.md

 **CAVAanalytics is currently in pre-release.** You can install it locally but only few climate models are available for remote access.
-It would work if you have data locally available.
-Additionally, working examples are available in the tutorial folder.
+It would work if you have data locally available or whether you have access to the JupyerHUB of University of Cantabria.

 ## CAVAanalytics